-Nepal is not only known for its natural beauty but also as a cultural melting pot where two of the oldest religions of the world combine - Hinduism and Buddhism.
-With its history dating back to thousands of years, some of the oldest religious sites in Nepal are revered as the holiest places to find salvation by Hindus and Buddhists.
-Experience the breathtaking beauty of the snow capped Himalayas, and trek along deep valleys and get an out of this world experience which is both physically and spiritually charging.
+Nepal is not only known for its natural beauty but also as a cultural melting pot where two of the oldest religions of the world co-exist in perfect harmony- Hinduism and Buddhism.
+Dating back thousands of years, some of the oldest religious sites in Nepal are revered as the holiest places for salvation by Hindus and Buddhists.
+Some lie high up among the snow capped mountains of the Himalayas, requiring treks through deep valleys and steep hillsides.
+It’s an unforgettable physical as well as spiritual experience.

-The country abounds in many temples, monasteries and shrines visited by the devout followers of their respective faiths, which include the places of worship of other religions such as Islam, Christianity, Bon, Kirat, Jain and Sikh.
-Some of these sites are located in the Kathmandu Valley, the capital city, while others are situated in different parts of the country.
+The country abounds in all manner of shrines, visited by devotees of their respective faiths, which includes places of worship of such diverse religions as Islam, Christianity, Bon, Kirant, Jain and Sikh.
+Some of these sites are located in the Kathmandu Valley while others are found scattered around the country.

 Despite having a predominantly Hindu population, Hinduism and Buddhism have co-existed in Nepal as nowhere else in the world.
-There are many temples, shrines and monasteries which are equally sacred to both Hindus and Buddhists.
-While there is the Pashupatinath Temple, the holiest of the holy temples for Hindus, in Nepal, Lumbini, the birthplace of Lord Buddha, and one of the most sacred places for Buddhists, is located in the Terai district of Rupandehi.
+There are many temples, small shrines and monasteries which are equally sacred to both Hindus and Buddhists.
+While the Pashupatinath Temple is the holiest of the holy temples for Hindus in Nepal, Lumbini, the birthplace of Lord Buddha in the Tarai is one of the most sacred places for Buddhists.

-Similarly, Gosainkunda in Langtang, a holy lake tucked in the serene arid lap of the Himalayas at an altitude of 4,380 m, is dedicated to Lord Shiva.
+Similarly, Gosainkunda in Langtang, a holy lake in the lap of the Himalayas at an altitude of 4,380 m, is dedicated to Lord Shiva.
+It is also an important place for shamans.
 There are also Bonpo shrines in Lupra, north of Jomsom in Mustang, and Shey Monastery in Dolpo.
-These pilgrimage sites are visited by a large number of pilgrims during specific festivals and occasions.
-The temple of Pashupatinath draws large numbers of pilgrims from Nepal and India during the Shivaratri festival.
+These pilgrimage sites are visited by a large number of pilgrims during certain festivals.